 As a community member you are encourage to complete the Western mental health learning module.

-The module is 30 minutes in length and provides a basic understanding of mental health issues and of available campus and community resources.
-It covers the topics of stress, anxiety, depression, suicide and eating disorders.
+This module is 15 minutes in length and provides participants with a basic understanding of Mental Health issues and of available campus and community resources.
+It covers the signs that you may see in someone who is experiencing mental illness and the steps to follow to support them.
+It is available to all Western students, faculty and staff.
 After successful completion, participants receive a certificate confirming their participation in the course.

 If you experience difficulty entering the module, contact firstname.lastname@example.org.